OpenInterpreter/01/README.md

 <img width="100%" alt="LMC" src="https://github.com/OpenInterpreter/01/assets/63927363/52417006-a2ca-4379-b309-ffee3509f5d4"><br><br>

-This architecture fuses classical computers with language models; the powerful and deterministic with the flexible and ambiguous.
-We believe it inherits the best of both— unifying the untapped power of classical computers with the human-like natural usability of language models.
+This architecture fuses **classical computers**— precise, powerful machines— with **language models**— imprecise, intelligent machines.

+We believe the 01 inherits the best of both, unifying the power and connectivity of classical computers with the natural, human-like usability of language models.

 ---
 ---